ITR Filing Deadline Missed? Last chance to claim your tax refund.

 • The deduction falls under Chapter VI-A deductions, which implies that the total amount that can be claimed for the tax deduction cannot be more than the total taxable income.

-What are the eligibility criteria u/s 80GGC?
+What are the Eligibility Criteria u/s 80GGC?

 The tax deduction benefits can also be availed by donating to multiple political parties rather than only one.

-Deduction limit- While the entire contribution is eligible for the deduction, it should be ensured that the amount for the claim cannot be more than the taxpayer’s total taxable inomce.
+Section 80GGC of Income Tax Act Deduction limit- While the entire contribution is eligible for the deduction, it should be ensured that the amount for the claim cannot be more than the taxpayer’s total taxable inomce.

 Features of Section 80GGC